-33 Separately stipulating leave provisions for office-based educators and institution-based educators.
+&lt;sup>33 Separately stipulating leave provisions for office-based educators and institution-based educators.

-34 This file includes a range of relevant acts (National Education Policy Act, South African Schools Act (84 of 1996), Employment of Educators Act (76 of 1998), FET Act (98 of 1998), South African Council of Educators Act (31 of 2000), Labour Relations Act, and Employment Equity Act), National Curriculum Statements, and Education Convention Declaration.
+&lt;sup>34 This file includes a range of relevant acts (National Education Policy Act (27 of 1996), South African Schools Act (84 of 1996), Employment of Educators Act (76 of 1998), FET Act (98 of 1998), South African Council of Educators Act (31 of 2000), Labour Relations Act, and Employment Equity Act (55 of 1998), National Curriculum Statements, and Education Convention Declaration.

-35 Addressing aspects such as the 'new' leave dispensation for institution-based educators, the change to calculations based on 'working days', managing the intermittent use of sick leave (the eight-week rule), health and retirement policy, leave for institution-based educators appointed under the Employment of Educators Act (76 of 1998), procedures for managing leave, medical certificate requirements (stipulating which bodies' certificates are accepted), the most recent version of the Z1(a) leave form, a manual for leave implementation, leave types (with attachment of ELRC Resolution 7/2001), nomination for leave gratuity, reducing alleged unauthorised leave, form for family responsibility leave (FRL), stipulations pertaining to full-time shop stewards of educator unions, time off during office hours, PILIR, procedure for applying for special leave for study purposes and attendance of classes during office/school hours, special leave for study purposes, incapacity leave, leave cycle and most recent leave form, appointment of temporary educators in substantive posts on fixed term employment, policy, procedures and repeal of the 'previous' Z1 and Z29 forms, monitoring of employee attendance, compliance with leave measures for educators, and strike action.
-36 Circulars originating in circuits or districts often had documents from higher up as attachments.
-A respondent from a provincial office was concerned that some such circulars contained problematic interpretation and factual errors.
+&lt;sup>35 Addressing aspects such as the 'new' leave dispensation for institution-based educators, the change to calculations based on 'working days', managing the intermittent use of sick leave (the eight-week rule), health and retirement policy, leave for institution-based educators appointed under the Employment of Educators Act (76 of 1998), procedures for managing leave, medical certificate requirements (stipulating which bodies' certificates are accepted), the most recent version of the Z1(a) leave form, a manual for leave implementation, leave types (with attachment of ELRC Resolution 7/2001), nomination for leave gratuity, reducing alleged unauthorised leave, form for family responsibility leave (FRL), stipulations pertaining to full-time shop stewards of educator unions, time off during office hours, PILIR, procedure for applying for special leave for study purposes and attendance of classes during office/school hours, special leave for study purposes, incapacity leave, leave cycle and most recent leave form, appointment of temporary educators in substantive posts on fixed term employment, policy, procedures and repeal of the 'previous' Z1 and Z29 forms, monitoring of employee attendance, compliance with leave measures for educators, and strike action.

+provincial office was concerned that some such circulars contained problematic interpretation and factual errors.